 Apple could reduce these further in the future and offer a more visually-appealing iPhone, but on the X the experience is still striking.

 Talking of visual appeal, the notch at the top of the iPhone X is something that’s been divisive, and that’s fair.
 Apple has taken this little chunk out of the top of the screen to house the new TrueDepth camera, and it encroaches on the display.
-A lot newer Android phones, including the OnePlus 6, copy this style.
+A lot newer Android phones, including the OnePlus 6, copy this style, though even newer phones such as the OnePlus 6T are offering much smaller notches.

 In portrait mode it’s hard to notice it’s there, and the way the notifications bar spills around it is nice.